-At the Annual Meeting, stockholders will vote to elect the six nominees named in this proxy statement as directors, each of whom will serve until his successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.
-If you are a stockholder of record, unless you mark your proxy card to withhold authority to vote, the proxy holder will vote the proxies received by it for the six nominees named below, each of whom is currently a director and each of whom has consented to be named in this Proxy Statement and to serve if elected.
+Our Board of Directors currently consists of seven members, each of whom serves until his successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.
+If you are a stockholder of record, unless you mark your proxy card to withhold authority to vote, the proxy holder will vote the proxies received by it for the seven nominees named below, each of whom is currently a director and each of whom has consented to be named in this Proxy Statement and to serve if elected.
 In the event that any nominee is unable or declines to serve as a director at the time of the Annual Meeting, your proxy will be voted for any nominee designated by the Board of Directors to fill the vacancy and subject to any required consents under the Investor Rights Agreement described below.
 We do not expect that any nominee will be unable or will decline to serve as a director.
 If you are a beneficial owner of shares held in street name and you do not provide your broker with voting instructions, your broker may not vote your shares on the election of directors.
 Therefore, it is important that you vote.

 In connection with our initial public offering in July 2015 (our "IPO"), we entered into the Investor Rights Agreement, which provides that M&F, subject to applicable corporate governance rules of the SEC and the NASDAQ Stock Market listing rules (which may require M&F to designate independent directors), has the right to designate as nominees: (i) a majority of the directors (and if the number of directors is even, one director more than 50% of the number of directors) if MacAndrews beneficially owns more than 50% of our outstanding common stock, (ii) one less than a majority of the directors (and if the number of directors is even, 50% of the number of directors) if MacAndrews beneficially owns more than 25% but 50% or less of our outstanding common stock, and (iii) one-third of the directors (rounded down to the nearest whole number) if MacAndrews beneficially owns more than 10% but 25% or less of our outstanding common stock.
 M&F loses the right to designate directors once it owns 10% or less of our outstanding common stock.
 Messrs.
-Kindler, Cohen, Savas, and Weiner, who are presently serving as directors and are named in this Proxy Statement for re-election to the Board of Directors at the Annual Meeting, are MacAndrews Nominees.
+Kindler, Cohen, Meister and Savas, who are presently serving as directors and are named in this Proxy Statement for re-election to the Board of Directors at the Annual Meeting, are MacAndrews Nominees.

-The name of and certain information regarding each director nominee as of March 5, 2019 is set forth below.
+The name of and certain information regarding each director nominee as of March 7, 2017 is set forth below.
 This information is based on data furnished to us by the nominees.
 There is no family relationship between any director, executive officer or person nominated to become a director or executive officer.
 The business address for each nominee for matters regarding the Company is 4170 Mendenhall Oaks Parkway, High Point, North Carolina 27265.